-Doing this can increase your melanoma risk by 20 percent
+Doing this can increase your melanoma risk

 In fact, researchers estimate indoor tanning may cause about 400,000 cases of skin cancer in the U.S. each year.

 “The statistics are startling,” says Dr. Sigrun Hallmeyer, director of cancer services and oncologist/hematologist at Advocate Lutheran General Hospital in Park Ridge, Ill.
 “I continue to see an increase in all stages of melanoma cases, especially among young patients in my practice.
 There’s really no such thing as a healthy tan, but especially when it comes to indoor tanning, my recommendation is plain and simple – do not participate.”

 The trends are even more concerning when you examine who’s most prone to use the beds.
 More than half of indoor tanners start tanning before the age of 21, and nearly a third start tanning even earlier – before they turn 18.

 Some states, like Illinois, even have legislation regulating minors’ use of tanning devices for this reason.

 “Awareness and understanding of the risks of indoor tanning are integral to protecting the younger population from a dangerous habit that could have adverse and even deadly consequences later in life,” says Dr. Hallmeyer.
 “The United States Department of Health and Human Services and the World Health Organization’s International Agency of Research on Cancer panel have declared UV radiation from the sun and artificial sources, like tanning beds, to be a known carcinogen, or cancer-causing substance.”